rseanhall/sdk-api/sdk-api-src/content/ws2def/ns-ws2def-addrinfoex2a.md

 The protocol type.
 The possible options are specific to the address family and socket type specified.
 Possible values for the <b>ai_protocol</b> are defined in <i>Winsock2.h</i> and the <i>Wsrm.h</i> header files.

-On the Windows SDK released for Windows Vista and later,, the organization of header files has changed and this member can be one of the values from the <b>IPPROTO</b> enumeration type defined in the <i>Ws2def.h</i> header file.
+On the Windows SDK released for Windows Vista and later, the organization of header files has changed and this member can be one of the values from the <b>IPPROTO</b> enumeration type defined in the <i>Ws2def.h</i> header file.
 Note that the <i>Ws2def.h</i> header file is automatically included in <i>Winsock2.h</i>, and should never be used directly.

 If a value of  0 is specified for <b>ai_protocol</b>, the caller does not
               wish to specify a protocol and the service provider will choose the <b>ai_protocol</b> to use.
 For protocols other than IPv4 and IPv6, set <b>ai_protocol</b> to zero.